 should: A term used to refer to behaviour of an implementation that is encouraged to be followed under anticipated ordinary circumstances, but is not a mandatory requirement for conformance to this Specification.

-slice: An integer number of CTUs ordered consecutively in the raster scan and contained in a single NAL unit.

-slice header: A part of a coded slice containing the data elements pertaining to the first or all CTUs represented in the slice.

 source: A term used to describe the video material or some of its attributes before encoding.

 start code prefix: A unique sequence of three bytes equal to 0x000001 embedded in the byte stream as a prefix to each NAL unit.